gwdistsys18/gwdistsys18.github.io/syllabus.md

 **Final project:** You will be required to design, implement, and evaluate the performance of a distributed application as your final project.
 Projects will be done individually or in small groups.

+**Practical Learning:** You will need to follow a set of hands-on tutorials to build experience in a distributed systems area of your choice.
+For the second round of Practical learning you can choose to either learn about a different area, or complete an in-depth final project of your choice (subject to professor approval).

+**Technical Report:**  You will need to write a report in the form a a blog post that presents an overview of a distributed systems concept or tool.
+[Julia Evans' blog](https://jvns.ca/) has many excellent examples of short, technical articles designed to be educational.
+For example, see [How big can a packet get?](https://jvns.ca/blog/2017/02/07/mtu/) or [How I use Wireshark](https://jvns.ca/blog/2018/06/19/what-i-use-wireshark-for/).

-**Research paper report:** You will need to write a report in the form of a blog post that presents an overview of a distributed systems research paper.
-This will give you practice reading a technical research paper and presenting its key ideas to a general audience.
+<del>**Research paper report:** You will need to write a report in the form of a blog post that presents an overview of a distributed systems research paper.
+This will give you practice reading a technical research paper and presenting its key ideas to a general audience.</del>

 **Class participation:** Class participation is a very important aspect of this class, and I will be keeping track of who speaks in class.
 If you are not asking or answering questions, then you will get a zero.
 There will be other options for participating online as well.
 If you are not participating online or in person each week, then you should not expect to get an A in the course.